 - Does this condition increase the risk of complications during future pregnancies?

-- Will I need to have a hysterectomy after the baby is born?
+- Will I need a hysterectomy after the baby is delivered?

 What to expect from your doctor